PatrickSVM/Traxsource2Youtube/README.md

 First of all, install the package with `pip install .`

 Then, run the desired script to scrape the tracks on Traxsource and to create the playlist on Youtube.
-For example, to get the newest charts for the genre [Minimal/Deeptech](https://www.traxsource.com/genre/16/minimal-deep-tech), the following command needs to be run:
+For example, to get the newest charts for the genre [Minimal / Deeptech](https://www.traxsource.com/genre/16/minimal-deep-tech), the following command needs to be run:

 ```bash
 python scripts/minimal_deeptech.py
 ```

  If the code is run for the first time, a browser window will pop up, where you need to authenticate yourself.
-After that, another secrets file called "youtube_credentials".pickle" is created, which will be used for authentication for the following times.
+After that, another secrets file called "youtube_credentials.pickle" is created, which will be used for authentication for the following times.

  Inside the scripts, the name and description of each playlist can be changed.